top of page

 What does this mean for us?
 Belly fat is harder to get rid off than other areas.
 Harder, but very doable when we are smart about it.

-As a trainer, I see a lot of people focused on one aspect of fat loss: burning more fat.
 This is great, but most people completely forget about the other part that I think is equally important: limiting fat storage!

 Let's talk a little more about these two processes.